 There are two kinds of people in this world; the kind that think cranberries are just for Christmas and the kind that have some sense.
-I totally have this Valentine’s Day locked up for ya with a round up of heart healthy cranberry recipes and some tips on how to cook with them.
+Here’s a round up of heart healthy cranberry recipes and some tips on how to cook with those happy berries.

 Cranberries are enormously good for you ; not only are they heart healthy, but they cleanse and restore on many levels being full of phytonutrients (good parts of the berry that make you healthy) that have antioxidant, anti-cancer and anti-inflammatory properties and are often used to aid in the healing of ailments like bladder infections (Read great books like The Healing Power of Herbs, by Michael Murray, to learn more).
 Being heart healthy is just one of their good points.
 Unfortunately, this berry is most often drunk after the juice has been removed from the pulp and seeds (where much of the health benefits reside) and then saturated with sugar, corn syrup and/or fake sugars like Sucralose (the sugar free versions).
 Consuming something in its whole form is usually better and cranberries are no exception – if we want the full heart healthy, body healthy benefits of cranberries, we need to eat them whole.
 Which is not hard to do with a few quality recipes – so stay tuned!